mrglassdanny/vscode-moca-client/CONTRIBUTE.md

 ## Building

 #### Node.js
-vscode extensions are built with node.js -- any version >= 10 should be okay.
+vscode extensions are built with node.js; Any version >= 10 should be okay.

 #### Dependencies
 npm is used for dependency management.
 Dependency information can be found in `package.json`.